Pungyeon/clean-go-article/README.md

 q, err := ch.QueueDeclare("hello", false, false, false, false, nil)
 ```

 Now, without looking at the commented version, try to remember what the fourth and fifth `false` arguments represent.
 It's impossible, right?
 You will inevitably forget at some point.
 This can lead to costly mistakes and bugs that are difficult to correct.
-The mistakes might even occur through incorrect comments.
-Imagine labeling the wrong input parameter.
+The mistakes might even occur through incorrect comments&mdash;imagine labeling the wrong input parameter.
 Correcting this mistake will be unbearably difficult to correct, especially when familiarity with the code has deteriorated over time or was low to begin with.
 Therefore, it is recommended to replace these input parameters with an 'Options' `struct` instead:

 ```go
 type QueueOptions struct {